tamucc-comp-bio/classroom_repo_2024/assignments/assignment_3.md

 ## GitHub Preparation

-* You must be a member of our class's github repository.
-If you are not a member (because you did not accept the initial invite) then please let me know and I'll reinvite you.
+* You must be a member of our class's github classroom.
+If you are not a member (because you did not accept the initial invite sent via email) then please let me know via email (include your github id) and I'll reinvite you.

 * Make sure you are logged into github.